yuxiangalvin/Stock-Move-Prediction-with-Adversarial-Training-Replicate/README.md

 #### Feature Generation & Normalization

-The paper applies the exact same method for feature generation & normalization as well.
+The paper applies the exact same method to the two dataset for feature generation & normalization as well.

 Firstly, instead of using the raw price numbers, the authors used 11 technical features that are commonly used in other papers.
+This process reaches two goals:
+1. normalize the prices of different stocks;
+2. explicitly capture the interaction of different prices

 Here are the 11 features used:

 1. c_open <- movement of the day (from open to close)
 2. c_high <- not specified by the authors, according to the name, it is a feature related to daily high price